chef-boneyard/chef-fundamentals/slides/getting-started/01_slide.md

 # Knife

-Knife is the “swiss army knife” of infrastructure management tools.
-It is used for a number of tasks:
+Knife is the "swiss army knife" of infrastructure management tools.

-* "managing" the local Chef repository
+* manage the local Chef repository
 * interact with the Chef Server API
 * interact with cloud computing providers’ APIs
 * extend with custom plugins/libraries

 # Knife Sub-commands

-General format of knife command-line:
+Knife plugins are used as sub-commands.
+General format of knife sub-commands:

     knife COMMAND verb noun (options)

 This is consistent for Chef API, but some differences across other uses.

 # Knife Command Examples